TheOGChips/tsudoku/README.md

 #### If installed using Git via HTTPS or SSH (options 1 or 2), navigate to the *tsudoku* directory, then perform the following steps:

 >`$ git pull`
->`$ make upgrade`
+>`$ cargo clean && cargo build --release`

 #### If installed via direct downloaded (option 3), delete the *tsudoku* directory and repeat the installation process as described in the **Installation** section again.

 >`$ rm -rf tsudoku`
 >`$ wget https://github.com/TheOGChips/tsudoku/archive/refs/heads/main.zip -O tsudoku.zip`
 >`$ unzip tsudoku.zip && mv tsudoku-main tsudoku && cd tsudoku`
->`$ make`
+>`$ cargo build --release`

-## Status update: 3 March 2023
+[//]: # ## Status update: 3 March 2023

-tsudoku is now ready for official release!
+[//]: # tsudoku is now ready for official release!
 Barring any potential future bug fixes, this will be the last update until either the documentation is finished or this project has been officially added to the Debian APT repository.
 Anyone is welcome to notify me of a bug fix by email at: swindell.christian.g@gmail.com .
 If you have played tsudoku and enjoyed your experience, and you feel obligated to compensate me for my time working on this, you can also email me to ask about setting up a one-time donation.
 Have fun playing!